 Listed corporations are governed by, among others, accounting, auditing, regulation and pressure from the capital market.
-In this programme, you study how.
+In this program, you study how.

-This one-year master programme offers advanced studies of the mechanisms, institutions, and processes by which listed corporations are governed, often referred to as corporate governance.
-In the programme, you will study how various parts of the corporate governance system operates, as well as the composition and regulation of the system as a whole.
+This one-year master program offers advanced studies of the mechanisms, institutions, and processes by which listed corporations are governed, often referred to as corporate governance.
+In the program, you will study how various parts of the corporate governance system operates, as well as the composition and regulation of the system as a whole.

 General entry requirements for studies on an advanced level as well as specific entry requirements: